osher/versi/README.md

-# Versi - a ci tool to manage automatic bumps versions of node-packages
+# Versi - a ci tool to manage automatic bumps for node-packages versions

 ## The probelm
 Given that: